ibm-cloud-docs/discovery-data/collections.md

 1. In the in *Crawl schedule* section, choose a frequency.

     -   If you want to crawl every 12 hours or every 10 days, choose **Custom intervals**.
-You can schedule the crawler to run on a custom number of days, hours, or minutes.
+You can schedule the crawler to run on a custom number of days or hours.
     -   By default, the crawl is scheduled to start during off-peak hours.
     -   Do not set the interval to a frequency that is shorter than the time it takes for the crawl to finish.
     -   Do not configure multiple crawlers to run at short intervals.